 Activities During Vietnamese New Year – Part 2

 Some months before Tet, flower growers have grown flowers and ornamental plants for Tet which will be sold at flower markets all around the country a week before New Year’s Eve.
-There are a wide range of colorful flowers with good meanings such as apricot blossom in South Vietnam and peach blossom symbolizing luckiness and longevity, marigold symbolizing living as long as possible.
-Kumquat trees with hundreds of yellow kumquats on it with a wish of making a lots of money.
+There is a wide range of colorful flowers with good meanings such as apricot blossom in South Vietnam and peach blossom symbolizing luckiness and longevity, marigold symbolizing living as long as possible.
+Kumquat trees with hundreds of yellow kumquats on it with a wish of making lots of money.
 There are also many other kinds of nice flowers such as chrysanthemum, gladiolus, air plant…

 Flower farmer is watering colorful flowers for Tet in her garden

-Every year since the beginning of the lunar twelfth month, Vietnamese people of all ages have been looking forward to Vietnamese New Year.
+Every year since the beginning of the lunar twelfth month, Vietnamese people of all ages have been looking forward to the Vietnamese New Year.
 There are dozens of activities done before Tet such as preparing foods for Tet, cleaning tombs, decorating houses, saying goodbye to Kitchen God, buying flowers and plants at Tet flower markets…

 A wide range of Dried Fruit Candies for Tet

 A family is making Square Glutinous Rice Cake at Tet

 Rice paper is dried under the sun on sheets made from water coconut leaves

 From the tenth to the twenty-fifth, every family go to clean tombs of death relatives.
 Vietnamese people think “song cai nha, chet cai mo”.
 This expression means when people are alive, the most necessary living condition is a house and when people are dead, the most necessary condition for resting is a tomb.
 So that they also would like to clean the “house” for beloved death relatives.